What is spear phishing? Examples, tactics, and techniques

 Spear phishing definition

-Spear phishing is a targeted email attack purporting to be from a trusted sender.
+Spear phishing is a direct, targeted email attack aimed at specific individuals that appears to come from a trusted sender.

 “What’s important to note about spear phishing is that the individual being spear phished isn’t often the real target,” J.R.
 Cunningham, CSO at Nuspire, a Michigan based MSSP.
 “Rather, their corporate environment is most likely the attacker’s ultimate end goal.”